 Because of John Hattie’s meta-analyses research published in Visible Learning, the effect size of the LtoJ® process can be researched for any classroom.

 In July, 2016 at Corwin’s Visible Learning Conference Doug Fisher stated in his keynote that effect size can be calculated for any classroom.
-Then John Hattie told me that all of the information needed to calculate effect size was included in every LtoJ® scatter diagram.
+Then John Hattie told Lee Jenkins that all of the information needed to calculate effect size was included in every LtoJ® scatter diagram.

 One of the major contributions from Hattie is connecting effect size to a year’s learning in a year’s time.
 The number is d = 0.40, which is a rather meaningless number by itself.
 Hattie stated that the average effect of almost any influence upon student learning was d = 0.40.
 Thus this d = 0.40 represents the average learning in a year.
 Any researched strategy with an effect size lower is to be considered less effective and any strategy with an effect size higher than d = 0.40 is considered to have produced more than the average learning for a school year.

-Hattie placed his research of 138 effects on learning on a graphic that looks like a protractor.
+Hattie has placed his research of 250 influences on learning on a graphic that looks like a protractor.
+All of the 250 influences can be viewed at www.visiblelearningplus.com/.
 Very few influences have a negative effect (retention is one that does), but many, many influences do not result is a year’s learning in a year’s time.

-Results: In a study of 59 classrooms with 1312 students and 7872 assessments the LtoJ® process developed by Corwin author/consultant Lee Jenkins has achieved an effect size of 2.69.
+Results: In studies of 311 classrooms with 7,775 students and 217,700 assessments the LtoJ® process developed by Lee Jenkins has achieved an effect size of 2.362 which is 5.9 times the average influence upon student learning.

 Above is a picture of Angela Willnerd, grade 1 teacher in Fremont, Nebraska.
 She is explaining effect size to her students at the end of third quarter.
 In her left hand are 4 unifix cubes.
 They represent the 0.40 average effect size from John Hattie’s research of 250 influences upon learning.
 In her right hand are 19 cubes.
 These represent an effect size of 1.9 at the end of third quarter in spelling.
 Her students are performing at almost 5 times the average with a full quarter of school left.
 Angela utilizes LtoJ® for her spelling program.
 There is no weekly quiz to cram; the Friday assessment is 12 words randomly selected from the 150 for the year.
 Thus the 1.9 represents words in long-term memory.
-You can watch her spelling in action here.
+Click here to watch her spelling in action.
+This simple phone photo resulted in the end-of-the-year photo now on the cover of How to Create a Perfect School.

 Why Such Amazing Results?